jefftranter/68000/rpncalc/README.md

 <                       Shift left ( i j -- i<<j )

 >                       Shift right ( i j -- i>>j )

+=                       Pop and compare two values on top of stack.
+Push 1 if they are same, otherwise 0 ( i j -- k )

 h                       Set input and output base to hexadecimal.